triblatron/dagui/README.md

 * C++17 compiler (gcc 9.4+, clang16+, Visual Studio 2017+)
 * Lua-5.4.x for the declarative format
+* gtest for automated testing
+* gmock to allow mocking in tests
+* benchmark for microbenchmarking
 * CMake 3.16+ for the build system
 * VulkanSceneGraph for integration demos
 * md4c for markdown parsing